Gundam: Requiem for Vengeance: Production

-SAFEHOUSE’s modeling team explained that full-scale mobile suit work began around September 2020.
-Yamane provided rough takes for the Zaku II F-type and the Gundam EX based on a “military-leaning, real-taste” brief.
-Bandai Namco Filmworks set an early direction of “slightly character-leaning” designs appropriate to the One Year War period.
+Safehouse's modeling team explained that full-scale mobile suit work began around September 2020.
+Yamane provided rough takes for the Zaku II F-type and the Gundam EX based on a "military-leaning, real-taste" brief.
+Bandai Namco Filmworks set an early direction of "slightly character-leaning" designs appropriate to the One Year War period.
 To grow staff judgment, the studio deliberately started from rough silhouettes rather than finished three-view sheets, modeling and testing in Unreal in parallel to determine specs.
 Existing assets were generally avoided for the new Zaku and Gundam silhouettes, though some vehicles like the Type-61 tank were adapted.

 In a separate interview, Yamane, serving as mechanical supervisor, describes pushing the Gundam EX toward a demonic, horror-tinged presence with bone-like forms and red optics, while adjusting armor masses and jointing (for example hip and toe details) to read as plausible machinery in CG motion.
-He also highlights SAFEHOUSE environment and modeling supervisor Takuya Suzuki’s role in surfacing and silhouette checks to preserve readability and weight on screen.
+He also highlights Safehouse environment and modeling supervisor Takuya Suzuki's role in surfacing and silhouette checks to preserve readability and weight on screen.

-Brosdau cites Mobile Suit Gundam: The 08th MS Team, White Tiger (2012), and Fury (2014) as touchstones for the show’s “on-the-ground” realism, an approach echoed by staff across the CGWORLD feature and related coverage.
+Hignight cites Mobile Suit Gundam: The 08th MS Team, White Tiger (2012), and Fury (2014) as touchstones for the show's "on-the-ground" realism, an approach echoed by staff across the CGWORLD feature and related coverage.

 Release

 Netflix secured exclusive global streaming rights, officially announcing the acquisition in December 2023.
 The series premiered worldwide on Netflix on October 17, 2024.

 Following the release, a panel featuring Gavin Hignight, Hiroaki Yura, and producer Ken Iyadomi took place at New York Comic Con in October 2024.
 It included a special screening of the first ten minutes of episode one, followed by a discussion on narrative choices and production philosophy.

-To coincide with the premiere, Bandai Namco Filmworks collaborated with Epic Games to release a limited-time Fortnite game mode featuring the Gundam EX and Solari’s Zaku II (Unidentified Type), available during the launch period.
+To coincide with the premiere, Bandai Namco Filmworks collaborated with Epic Games to release a limited-time Fortnite game mode featuring the Gundam EX and Solari's Zaku II (Unidentified Type), available during the launch period.